shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

 #### Summary

-In this lab, you learned to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
+In this lab, you learned how to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
 You created a storage account for migration data, registered your Hyper-V host with Azure Migrate, and configured replication for virtual machines.
-You then set up networking with static IPs for replicated VMs, performed a migration, and reviewed network and security best practices.
-The lab covered the essentials of discovery, replication, and migration to Azure.
+You set up networking with static IPs for replicated VMs, performed a migration, and reviewed network and security best practices.
+The lab provided essential knowledge on discovery, replication, and migration to Azure.

 ### You have successfully completed the lab.